Skip to main content

 Certain entities might have attachments associated with them.
 An attachment is comprised of a single file as well as additional data and derived file metadata.

-At the moment there are two kinds of attachments: StanForD attachments and generic attachments.
+At the moment there are four kinds of attachments:

 StanForD attachments